Description

 Because CoQ10 is such a powerful antioxidant, it has been shown to keep LDL cholesterol from oxidation while re- energizing the mitochondria in the heart cells, which is where energy metabolism occurs.

-Recover After a Heart Problems
+Recover After Heart Problems

 In a worldwide study conducted with 420 patients with severe heart failure, CoQ10 proved to cut the risk of a major adverse cardiovascular event after heart failure in half and decrease the risk of dying from all causes by half during the 10-year double-blind trial.